tobua/release-npm-action/README.md

 ## Caveats

 The first version for a plugin release defaults to `1.0.0` and cannot be changed.
 The next version is based on the commit history since the latest release and also cannot be changed.

+**Workaround** To publish the first release below create an empty tag with a version below the one desired.
+So, to start publishing at `0.1.0` create a `v0.0.1` tag on an earlier commit after which there are commits with `feature` which bumps the minor.

 ## Troubleshooting